HoelzelJon/MM25-Python-Starter-Pack/README.md

 Use `mm help` for more information!

+# Oh no, when I run `mm play .`, I'm getting `ImportError: No module named queue`!

+If this is happening, you most likely have python 2 running instead of python 3.
+To fix this, change `python` to `python3` in the `mm.json` file.

 # Game API Information
 You will be writing your code inside of the `Strategy.py` file.
 Note, that the `Strategy` class inherits the `Game` class from `API.py`, so all the instance methods for a `Game` object are available to you.
 You can find documentation for these methods in [API.py](https://github.com/HoelzelJon/MM25-Python-Starter-Pack/blob/master/API.py).